pastorryanhayden/simple-church-tools-sites-backend/README.md

 ## Documentation

 To use just cd into the repo and then `npm install` and `npm start`.
+If you get and error you can run `bundle exec npm start`

 See Frasco Documentation
 https://ixkaito.github.io/frasco/